hturnbull93/portfolio/README.md

 ### Travis CI Setup

 Added `.travis.yml`, specifying to use stable node.js version, and to run tests with `npx jest`.

+### User Story 1

+- [ ] 1

+  > As a visitor,
+  > So that I can read a bit about this developer,
+  > I would like there to be an about section.

+The About section is a separate page.
+In `src/pages/about.spec.js` wrote a test that the About component renders a div.
+Red.

+In `src/pages/about.jsx`:

+- Wrote a stateless function component that renders a div with a h1 containing "About".

+Green.

+Added some paragraphs about me.

+Added a snapshot test

 <!-- Links -->